School Choice with Multiple Priorities: EADA algorithm

 We can derive an SOMSM for $\vartriangleright $ by using an algorithm other than the EADA algorithm.
-Kitahara and Okumura (2021) show that if $\succ _{s} $ is a partial order for all $s\in S$, the stable improvement cycle algorithms \`{a} la Erdil and Ergin (2008) with a modification also attain an SOSM for $\succ $ that weakly Pareto dominates a stable matching for $ \succ $.
-Therefore, an SOMSM for $\vartriangleright $ that weakly Pareto dominates any stable matching for $\succ ^{\prime }$ can also be obtained by the algorithm.
-However, in the subsequent section, we show that the mechanism with the EADA algorithm has other remarkable properties.
+Kitahara and Okumura (2021) show that if $\succ _{s} $ is a partial order for all $s\in S$, the stable improvement cycle algorithms \`{a} la Erdil and Ergin (2008) with a modification also attain an SOSM for $\succ $ that weakly Pareto dominates any stable matchings for $ \succ ^{\prime }$, which is an arbitrary profile of linear orders in $ \vartriangleright _{s}$ for all $s\in S$.
+By Lemma 1, an SOMSM for $ \vartriangleright $ that weakly Pareto dominates any stable matching for $ \succ ^{\prime }$ can also be obtained by utilizing the algorithm instead of the EADA algorithm.
+However, in Section 6, we show that the mechanism with the EADA algorithm has other remarkable properties.